Muff Winwood

-Mervyn "Muff" Winwood (born 15 June 1943, Erdington, Birmingham, England) is an English songwriter and record producer.
+Mervyn "Muff" Winwood (born 15 June 1943) is an English musician, songwriter and record producer.
 The elder brother of Steve Winwood, both were members of The Spencer Davis Group in the 1960s, in which Muff played bass guitar.
 Following his departure from the group he became an A&R executive and record producer.

 Early life

 Winwood's father, Lawrence, was a foundryman by trade, who also played tenor saxophone in dance bands and had a collection of jazz and blues records.
 Winwood attended Cranbourne Road Primary School and the new Great Barr School (one of the first comprehensive schools) and was a choir boy at St John's Church in the Perry Barr neighborhood of Birmingham.
 He first became interested in the guitar, then the bass.
 He was nicknamed "Muff" after the popular 1950s children's TV character Muffin the Mule.

 His younger brother is Steve Winwood.

 The Spencer Davis Group

 The Spencer Davis Group was formed after Davis saw the Winwood brothers (Muff and Steve) at a Birmingham pub called the Golden Eagle, performing as the Muff Woody Jazz Band.
 The Group made their debut at the Eagle and subsequently had a Monday-night residency there.
 The Spencer Davis Group had hits such as "Gimme Some Lovin'", "Keep On Running", and "I'm a Man".
 Steve Winwood left in 1967, and Muff soon followed.